Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as create_shape or create_text.
-The description only states what it does without context.
+No guidance on when to use this tool vs alternatives, such as create_shape or create_component.
+The description does not mention prerequisites or context for using SVG input.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.